tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 ### No Out of Thin Air Reads

-Let depends-on be relation on shared memory events that is consistent with agent-order and captures data and control dependencies between events.
+Let depends-on be a relation on shared memory events that is consistent with agent-order and captures data and control dependencies between events.
 A candidate execution has no out of thin air reads if there is no cycle in the union of reads-from and depends-on.

 NOTE: Out of thin air reads is an artifact of axiomatic memory models.
 For other languages with axiomatic memory models, thin air reads have not been observed on any known hardware nor due to any known compiler transform.